Eddie Johns: Early life

 Johns was born in 1951 in Liberia.
 His father was an accountant and his mother was a nurse.
 Altogether, they had eight children.
 In an article in the Los Angeles Times, Johns stated that his mother "was always singing or humming while doing housework."
 Staff writer August Brown stated in that same article that Johns, too, "discovered he had a gift for singing."
 He "fell in love with American rock and soul artists like Aretha Franklin, Johnnie Taylor, Jimi Hendrix and Eddie Floyd."
 Brown added that Johns "moved to Paris in 1977 to make records" and "sometimes struggled to earn money, and experienced bouts of homelessness there."
+Johns has a daughter who lives in France.